The algebraic difference of two random Cantor sets: The Larsson family: Uniform exponential growth

-Both are bounded and piecewise uniformly continuous functions in $x$ on $\T$ for any fixed $z,z_1,z_2\in \T$. \end{lemma}
+Both are bounded and piecewise uniformly continuous functions in $x$ on $\T$ for any fixed $z,z_1,z_2\in\T$. \end{lemma}

-\begin{proof} The decomposition (\ref{eq:key}) is obtained from the Chapman-Kolmogorov equation, i.e., by conditioning on the first generation.
-In the following formula we use one of the conclusions of Lemma~\ref{lem:at_most_two}, i.e., that exactly two squares in generation 1 can only be generated by $Q_2$ and $Q_4$.
+\begin{pf} The decomposition (\ref{eq:key}) is obtained from the Chapman--Kolmogorov equation, that is, by conditioning on the first generation.
+In the corresponding formula (\ref{eq:Kolmogorov}), we use one of the conclusions of Lemma \ref{lem:at_most_two}, that is, that exactly two squares in generation 1 can only be generated by $Q_2$ and $Q_4$:

-We have to determine the density function $h_1(x,z)$ of exactly one descendant with type $\di z$ and $h_2(x,z_1,z_2)$ the density function of exactly two descendants with type $\di z_1\di z_2$.
-One can decompose the probability of having exactly one descendant such that the type of this descendant falls into the set $(-\infty,z]$ (for any real $z$) as follows
+We have to determine the density function $h_1(x,z)$ of exactly one descendant with type $\di z$ and the density function $h_2(x,z_1,z_2)$ of exactly two descendants with type $\di z_1\,\di z_2$.
+To perform the computation, we note that the statement of Lemma \ref{lem:at_most_two} remains valid if we replace $\Phi_i(x)$ by $X_i(x)$ because of the definition of $X_i(x)$ in equation (\ref{def_X_i(x)}).
+One can decompose the probability of having exactly one descendant such that the type of this descendant falls into the set $(-\infty,z]$ (for any real $z$) as follows: